Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Thermodynamics and electrodynamics

+The Kerr hole's thermo-rotational state is uniquely specified by its entropy $S$ and angular momentum $J$, or its mass-energy $M$ and the spin-parameter $h$ (see Eqs.\ (\rf{massF})--(\rf{Khole-h})).

+The evolutional state of the BH losing energy is specified as the time line of function $h(t)$ for the `outer-horizon in $0\leq h\leq 1$.
+We see $h=0$ for a Schwarzschild BH and $h=1$ for an extreme Kerr hole \citep{OK90,OK91} (see also Eqs.\ (10.4a,b,...,f) in \cite{oka92}).

+The hole's irreducible mass $M_{\rm irr}$ and surface area $A_{\rm H}$ are functions of $S$ only, but the rotational mass $M_{\rm rot}$ may be a function of $S$ as well as $J$.
+Therefore, when the hole loses angular momentum by, e.g., an influx of \emph{negative} angular momentum ($dJ<0$), the hole's total mass and rotational mass will decrease ($dM<0$ and $dM_{\rm rot}<0$, respectively), while $dM_{\rm irr}>0$ and $\Th dS>0$ always hold.

+Different from a magnetized NS consisting of `normal matter,' a Kerr hole with the mass function, $M=M(S,J)$ in Eq.\ (\rf{massF}) will be the biggest rotating mass of `entropy matter.'
+Then, a naive question comes to mind: \emph{how do magnetic field lines manage to thread and survive in `entropy matter' under the horizon?} If a battery really existed in the horizon, this might indeed necessitate the threading of FLs into the `imperfect conductor' \citep{bla77, zna78} covered by the horizon, i.e., $(\vcBp)_{\rm H}\neq 0$.

-The zeroth law indicates that two `intensive' variables, $\Th$ (the surface temperature) and $\OmH$, conjugate to $S$ and $J$, respectively, are constant on \SH.
-This means that $\om$ tends to a constant value $\OmH$ for $\al\to 0$.
-In passing, the third law indicates that ``by a finite number of operations one cannot reduce the surface temperature to the absolute zero with $h=1$."
-In turn, ``the finite processes of mass accretion with angular momentum cannot accomplish the extreme Kerr state with $h=1$, $\Th=0$ and $\OmH=c^3/2GM$" \citep[as in][]{OK91}.
-Also, `inner-horizon' thermodynamics can formally be constructed analogously to `outer-horizon' thermodynamics \citep{OK93}.
+The zeroth law of thermodynamics indicates that two `intensive' variables, $\Th$ (the surface temperature) and $\OmH$, conjugate to $S$ and $J$, respectively, are constant on \SH, e.g., $\om\to\OmH$ for $\al\to 0$.
+In passing, the third law indicates that ``by a finite number of operations one cannot reduce the surface temperature to the absolute zero with $h=1$.''
+In addition, ``the finite processes of mass accretion with angular momentum cannot accomplish the extreme Kerr state with $h=1$, $\Th=0$ and $\OmH=c^3/2GM$'' (as discussed in \citep{OK91}).
+Incidentally, the `inner-horizon' thermodynamics can formally be constructed analogously to the `outer-horizon' thermodynamics \citep{OK93, cve18}.